chwdt/vanmoof-tools/README.md

 usage: `patch <mainware>`

 This tool patches a modern VanMoof mainware file, so the region OFFROAD is not reset to region US during boot.
+The power assistance level can be configured to 5 again.

 The file given on the command line is overwritten with the patched version of the file, so please make a backup of your mainware before using the tool.